Keisha Omilana: Personal life

-In 2004, while living in New York City, she met Omoba Adekunle Adebayo Omilana, a member of the Arigbabuowo ruling house of Yorubas in Nigeria, outside of The W. They married on January 28, 2006.
+In 2004, while living in New York City, she met Omoba Adekunle Adebayo Omilana, a member of the Arigbabuowo ruling house of Ipetu-Ijesa (a former Yoruba kingdom in Nigeria), outside of The W. They married on January 28, 2006.
 She wasn't aware that her husband was a prince until after they were engaged.
 They have two children, Omoba Adediran King Omilana and Omoba Adediora Isabella Nicole Omilana, and have lived in New York City, Cyprus, Dubai, and London.
 They currently reside in Valencia, Spain.
 Her stepson, from her husband's previous marriage, is the YouTuber Niko Omilana.

 In 2023, Omilana served on a panel organised by Business Insider to talk about diversity and inclusion, racial representation, African royalty, and the role of monarchy in the modern day.
 She also talked about the Duchess of Sussex stepping down from royal duties.
 She compared her own situation to that of Prince Harry, Duke of Sussex and Meghan, Duchess of Sussex.

 In August of 2024, Omilana and her husband attended the wedding ceremonies of Princess Martha Louise of Norway and Durek Verrett in Norway.